 The central motif on this textile is called nian klehen coconut leaf.
 The coconut tree is very important to the people of Helong as it is used not only for food but as building material.
 This motif appears at the edge of the textile as a boundary.

 This textile is a lovely wall hanging or a throw on a bed or a couch.

 Warp ikat, two panels stitched together and sewn as a tube, natural dyes.
-Ikat tied, dyed, woven by Nelci Ale in Timor, 2018.
+Ikat tied, dyed and woven in Helong, Timor, 2018.

 113 x 68 cm / 44.5 x 27 in